mathkimchi/mathkimchi.github.io/README.md

   - [ ] css colors
   - [ ] Animations?
 - [ ] Have this also run on mathkimchi.org
+  - [ ] Having a custom email domain would be pretty sick

 ### Router